kenmotoyama/Assignment24/README.md

-encoded the applicable target field, I went about building the different models, namely Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, Support Vector Machines (‘rbf’, ‘linear’, and ‘sigmoid’), neural network with various hidden node setup and activations, and a convolutional neural network.
+encoded the applicable target field, I went about building the different models, namely Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, Support Vector Machines (‘rbf’, ‘linear’, and ‘sigmoid’), neural network with various hidden node setup and activations, and I attemped to create a convolutional neural network.

 ***GridSearchCV Run***<br>
 For the Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, and